open-eid/SiVa/docs/siva/overview.md

   document types
 - The Service handles files in PDF-format version 1.7 and later, signed with PadES-profile signatures.
-- Service handles DDOC files starting from version 1.3 or later
+- Service handles DDOC files starting from version 1.0 or later
 - Service supports BDOC files starting from version 2.1 or later
 - Service supports X-Road 6 security server ASiCE containers
 - Multiple Signatures are supported.
-- The Service uses European Commission’s TSL (Trusted Service Status List) for certificate chain validation.
+- The Service uses European Commission’s TSL (Trusted Service Status List) for certificate chain validation for PDF and BDOC files.
 	- European Commission’s TSL contains references to TSLs of European Union’s member states and members of the European Economic Area.
 This allows the PDF Validator to validate